harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 </template>
 ```

-Create a basic index page so we can see our changes.
+Create a basic index page, so we can see our changes.

 ```vue [pages/index.vue]
 <template>